-I applaud Mrs McArthur for bringing this motion.
+So I applaud Mrs McArthur for bringing this motion.
 I obviously support it.
-I would like the government to spend a bit more time with the people that are pre drought, for want of a better term, so that when it does become a drought it is not just that they have lost nearly everything and they are going to go under, but that they are in a position where they can keep it at least floating along until the drought breaks.
+I would like the government to spend a bit more time with the people that are pre-drought, for want of a better term, so that when it does become a drought it is not just that they have lost nearly everything and they are going to go under, but that they are in a position where they can keep it at least floating along until the drought breaks.

 Renee HEATH (Eastern Victoria) (15:39): I rise to support this motion because it recognises not just the economic cost of drought but the deeply human cost associated with it.
-In the few minutes that I have I just want to put on record that for the past 25 months Gippsland and parts of Eastern Victoria have been gripped by one of the harshest dry spells in living memory.
+In the few minutes that I have I just want to put on record that for the past 25 months Gippsland and parts of eastern Victoria have been gripped by one of the harshest dry spells in living memory.
 The BOM confirms it: record low rainfall.
 It has been drier than in 90 to 95 per cent of years since records began in 1990.
-As Mr Bourman just said, it is not all areas of Gippsland, but some are very severe.
-This morning my office spoke to Karen McLennan from GippsDairy.
-She said that at least 240 farms across greater Gippsland are now in serious trouble.
-Current support helps a little, but it misses the heart of the issue.
-For the 20 farms already out of water a subsidy for a new tank means nothing if farmers cannot afford water to put in it.
-Farmers are not asking for handouts.
-I have heard a lot of people say that in this chamber today.
-What they are asking for is fair support.
-The government have said they are doing this and they are doing that.
-What they have done has not even been a drop in the bucket.
-Practical, fasttracked assistance is needed to help farmers survive this drought with dignity and so there is still a future for them, their family and their farms.
-They need subsidised water for crops and livestock.
-They need financial help with fodder and transport.
-They need energy cost relief, especially for irrigation and storage, and they need mental health support to carry the emotional load, because this is beyond what a lot of people have seen in decades.
+As Mr Bourman just said, it is not all areas of Gippsland, but some are so severe.
+This morning my office spoke to Karen McLennan from GippsDairy, and she said at least 240 farms across greater Gippsland are now in serious trouble: